RichSeibert/linux-profiles/README.md

 # linux-profiles
 Profile and config files for linux and other things

-## Adding more linux configs
-Make a new directory in the configs directory and add your files into there

 ## Auto setup
-Running ./setup.sh will copy all the config files to your home directory
+Running ./setup.sh will copy all the config files to your home directory keeping the file paths.
+For example, configs/vim/.vim/colors/mononkai.vim will be copied to ~/.vim/colors/monokai.vim.
+If you want to add more config files, they must be added to a directory within configs.